jleemans/slf4jdemo/README.md

 docker run --name slf4jdemo-tomcat -p 8080:8080 -d tomcat:9-alpine
 ```

+(assuming you can access the Tomcat container through "localhost" from your host machine).

 The .war file can be copied into this container as follows:

 ```